 Our global supplier network makes a major contribution to value creation, quality and innovation and hence to the success of the BMW Group.
 Suppliers therefore have a significant impact on our sustainability performance and the sustainable development of society.

-We work with around 13,000 suppliers in 70 countries.
-It is therefore essential that our partners fulfil the same environmental and social standards we set ourselves.
+We work with around 12,000 suppliers in 70 countries.
+It is therefore essential that our partners fulfil the same environmental and social standards we set for ourselves.
 The BMW Group Supplier Sustainability Standard, which requires compliance with internationally recognised human rights, as well as labour and social standards, forms the basis for this.

-Our collaboration with our suppliers is based on a mutual understanding of product and production quality, security of supplies, competitive prices and innovation, as well as the continuous integration of our sustainability Faced with complex global supply chains, involving a large number of suppliers and sub-suppliers, these goals present a considerable challenge, but also a great opportunity.
+Our collaboration with our suppliers is based on a mutual understanding of product and production quality, security of supplies, competitive prices and innovation, as well as the continuous integration of our sustainability requirements.
+Faced with complex global supply chains, involving a large number of suppliers and sub-suppliers, these goals present a considerable challenge, but also a great opportunity.

 To ensure a holistic approach to sustainability throughout our supplier network and guarantee continuous improvement, we focus on two main areas.

-- First, we manage and minimise risk, by identifying and analysing potential sustainability risks throughout the supply chain in a risk management process.
+First, we manage and minimise risk, by identifying and analysing potential sustainability risks throughout the supply chain in a risk management process.
 Since 2009, we have been asking suppliers to assess their sustainability management and related activities.
 Supplier production facilities that are at high risk of breaching sustainability requirements and facilities suspected of such a breach are subject to independent audits.

 Second, we take advantage of opportunities and work with our suppliers to leverage potential, for example, in the area of resource efficiency, by training and enabling our employees and suppliers, as well as active involvement in initiatives and with stakeholders.

 Our approach focuses, on the one hand, on ensuring broad application of sustainability standards through comprehensive risk management – i.e. at all our direct suppliers – and, on the other, through in-depth analysis of specific raw materials or supplies throughout the entire value chain.